Symptoms and Diagnosis

 Seeing a Specialist

 Your doctor may refer you to an otolaryngologist.
-This is a doctor and surgeon with special training in problems of the ear, nose, throat, head, and neck.
+This is a doctor with special training in problems of the ear, nose, throat, head, and neck.

 The otolaryngologist may ask you for your medical history and perform a physical examination to help figure out the possible causes of the balance disorder.
-He or she may also perform tests to determine the cause and extent of the problem.
+He or she, as well as an audiologist (a person who specializes in assessing hearing and balance disorders), may also perform tests to determine the cause and extent of the problem.